skx/evalfilter/README.md

 * **NOTE**: Variables are accessed with a `$`-prefix inside the users' script

-For example the following script sets the variable `time` which is updated every second:
+For example the following example sets the contents of the variable `time`, and then outputs it.
+Every second the output will change, because the value has been updated:

     eval := evalfilter.New(`print "The time is ", $time, "\n";
                             return false;`)